arextest/arex-standalone/README.md

 **or** you can access [Gitee](https://gitee.com/arextest/arex-standalone/releases) images and synchronize periodically.
 > Alternatively, download the source code locally and compile (`mvn clean install`),
-> replacing the corresponding jar package in the arex-standalone-all folder
+> replacing the corresponding jar package in the arex-standalone-all folder,
+> The prerequisite is first to compile the agent project:[arex-agent-java](https://github.com/arextest/arex-agent-java) locally,
+> execute command: `mvn clean install` (deploy it to your local Maven repository, as the standalone project will depend on it)

 ***2. execute script***